1949 Lausanne Conference: The Gaza plan

 When on 20 May Israeli delegate Walter Eytan put forward David Ben-Gurion's proposal to annex Egypt-controlled Gaza, Israel accepted all its inhabitants and refugees, some 230,000 refugees and 70,000 inhabitants, as citizens of Israel, provided the international community would pay for refugee resettlement.
 Israel threatened to abstain from offering proposals concerning the number of refugees it would accept in the event that the Gaza area were not incorporated into Israel.
-The Gaza annexation proposal, also called the "Gaza Plan", was done to "make a really constructive large-scale contribution to the refugee problem".
+The Gaza annexation proposal, also called the "Gaza Plan", was done to "make a really constructive large-scale contribution to the refugee problem" according to a letter dated 29 May 1949 addressed by Walter Eytan, Head of the Delegation of Israel.
 Israel had, however, failed to stipulate under what conditions refugees could return and Egypt was afraid they would be dropped in the desert area of the Negev.
 The Gaza proposal became an important issue in the negotiations.

 The "100,000 refugees offer"

-While the negotiations were in an impasse, Israel was asked to "break the ice" by making a good will gesture.
+While the negotiations were in an impasse, Israel was asked to "break the ice" by making a goodwill gesture.
 Israel then announced that it would pay compensation to refugees for their abandoned properties.
 The United States, however, persuaded Israel to accept at least a certain number of refugees.
 Israel was prepared to accept 100,000 refugees, contingent upon Arab agreement to a comprehensive peace and if its present (extended) territory remained the same.
 Sometimes this plan is referred to as "the 100,000 offer".
 After deduction of the already returned refugees, however, Israel's offer was in effect only some 80,000 refugees.
 Moreover, they were not allowed to return to their homes, but would be settled by Israel subject to its security and economic development plan.
 The Conciliation Commission considered the Israeli proposal as unsatisfactory.
 In return for repatriation of this limited number of refugees, Israel asked the annexation of all territories it had conquered until the 1949 Armistice Agreements, The total number of Arabs, including the non-refugees, were "for economic and security reasons" not to exceed 250,000, meaning that it would not be possible to maintain the 100,000 offer in combination with the Gaza Plan.